alexander-travov/gol_nn/README.md

     (N, H, W, 1)
 ```

+To estimate the inner complexity of the game, one can count total number
+of different 3x3 patterns: 2^9 = 512.

-In my tests I could get away with only 5 filters and 7 channels and still get perfect accuracy
+You can get away with only 5 filters and 7 channels for a total of 100 trainable parameters
-on the test set.
-That gives you only 100 trainable parameters in the network.
+and still get perfect accuracy on the test set.

 Preparing environment